 - We want all young people in secondary school and college to get a programme of advice and guidance that is stable, structured, and delivered by individuals with the right skills and experience.

 - We want everyone to get support tailored to his or her circumstances at any time.
 All adults will be able to access free face-to-face advice with more bespoke support for those who need it most.

 - We want all students to obtain the information they need to understand the job and career opportunities available to them, and to understand how their knowledge and skills can help them in considering suitable career.

 Monitoring and evaluating

-From 2017-18, we will focus on the Gatsby benchmarks – these are the benchmarks that underpin the most recent government legislation and the Ofsted framework.
+Since 2017 we have focused on the Gatsby benchmarks – these are the benchmarks that underpin the most recent government legislation and the Ofsted framework.
 They provide an excellent self-assessment and reference point from which to evaluate both our current provision and our development moving forward.